Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of projective surfaces

-In this section we introduce and study a class of associative algebras which are associated to our surface $S$ (more precisely, to its cohomology ring).
-As these bear a resemblance to the deformed $W_{1+\infty}$-algebra studied, e.g., in \cite{SVIHES} --which corresponds to the case $S=\mathbb{A}^2$ with an action of the torus $(\C^\times)^2$-- we will refer to these as \textit{deformed $W$-algebras}.
+In this section we introduce and study a class of associative algebras which are associated to the cohomology ring of $S$.
+As these bear a resemblance to the deformed $W_{1+\infty}$-algebra studied in \cite{SVIHES}, which corresponds to the case $S=\mathbb{A}^2$ with an action of the torus $(\C^\times)^2$, we will refer to these as deformed $W$-algebras.
 In this section, we assume that $S$ is proper, in which case there is only one such type of $W$-algebra.
-The case of open surfaces will be addressed in \S~\ref{sec:W-open-surf}.
+The case of open surfaces will be addressed in \S\ref{sec:W-open-surf}.